-The purpose of Saint Martin's Catholic Academy is to help all members of the community to grow and develop personally, academically and spiritually.
-Anyone who prevents another from this happening will be reprimanded as shown in the 'Rewards and Sanctions' appendix.
+The purpose of Saint Martin's Catholic Academy is to help all members of the community grow and develop personally, academically and spiritually.
+Anyone who chooses behaviours that create a barrier to this happening will be reprimanded, as shown in the 'Rewards and Sanctions' appendix.
 There are occasions when it is acceptable for students to discuss their work in lessons, but the majority of lessons should typically be silent and always respectful.
 Poor behaviour choices steal learning from others and will not be tolerated.